 Mediation is one of the most common ways parents and schools find a way to deal with special education disputes.
-In the 2011–12 school year, there were 6,055 mediations and 5,394 agreements.
-That’s about an 89 percent chance of agreement.
+Every year, there are thousands of successful special education mediations across the country.

 What’s not as good about mediation?

-The mediator doesn’t hear the testimony of witnesses and then make a ruling on the disagreement.
-It’s possible that in mediation, you may give in more than you’d need to if a hearing officer were deciding the case.
+The mediator doesn’t hear the testimony of witnesses and then make a ruling.
+It’s possible that in mediation, you may give in more than you’d need to.
 Mediation can also delay your dispute and give the school information you don’t want them to have about your case and arguments.